zammad/zammad-admin-documentation/manage/roles/index.rst

 Some users can do things others can't (like close a ticket).
 Users have roles, roles have permissions, and permissions are what make those actions possible.
+You can think of roles as a kind of a collection of permissions.

 So what exactly are permissions, then?